arunkd13/arunkd13.github.io/content/blog/vacant-land-tax.md

 _Assistant Revenue Officer_ in a number of places—I decided he was my man.

-> [Here is the format of the letter I had used](request-for-property-tax-assessment.odt).
+> [Here is the format of the letter I had used](request-for-property-tax-assessment.odt), in case you find it useful.
 Use [LibreOffice](https://www.libreoffice.org/) to open and edit.

-I put all the documents in a green cloth lined envelope and carried an additional copy of the letter that I could get dated, stamped and signed by the clerk as an acknowledgement.
+I put all the documents in a green, cloth-lined envelope and carried an additional copy of the letter that I could get dated, stamped and signed by the clerk as an acknowledgement.
 This is the SOP that needs to be followed when submitting documents to the government—I had learnt this from my father.